chrisnoonan98675/site/xl-release/how-to/create-custom-task-types-in-xl-release.markdown

             response.errorDump()
             sys.exit(1)

-Note that in contrary to [Script tasks](/xl-release/how-to/create-a-script-task.html), Jython scripts of custom task types are not run in a sandboxed environment and do not have any restrictions.
+Note that since XL Release 4.7.0, in contrary to [Script tasks](/xl-release/how-to/create-a-script-task.html), Jython scripts of custom task types are not run in a sandboxed environment and do not have any restrictions.
 So you do not have to update the `script.policy` file of your XL Release installation if you need additional access such as to filesystem or network from your custom task type.
+You still need to do this for versions prior to 4.7.0.

 #### HttpRequest